Jinjos/vibe-chatmodes/README.md

 [Rest of chatmode content...]
 ```

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Add new detector chatmodes
-- Improve existing detectors
-- Share success stories
-- Report issues

-### Contribution Guidelines:
-1. One chatmode = one problem
-2. Include real-world examples
-3. Provide working fixes, not theoretical solutions
-4. Add clear implementation steps
-5. Include metrics and benefits

-## 📊 Success Metrics

-Users report:
-- **60-80% code reduction** in refactored files
-- **Faster debugging** with meaningful variable names
-- **Eliminated circular dependencies** in complex projects
-- **Consistent codebase** with standardized patterns
-- **Reduced bundle sizes** from proper dead code removal

-## 🙏 Acknowledgments

-Inspired by the Unix philosophy: "Do one thing and do it well"

-Built for developers who want to transform their vibe-coded projects into maintainable, professional codebases.

-## 📄 License

-MIT License - see [LICENSE](LICENSE) file for details

----

 **Remember**: Good code is not about writing fast, it's about writing code that lasts 🎯